bentglasstube/qwiki/README.md

-# SimpleWiki
+# Qwiki

-A very barebones wiki.
+The quick wiki.

 # Features

- * No user accounts to fuss with.
+ * No user accounts to fuss with
  * Page history
  * Search
+ * Markdown for formatting